aliwithay/CS370/hw1/README.txt

 A. This package includes the following files.
 In your own readme file, modify the information as needed.

 |-- Starter.c [This is the driver program which will be used to invoke the get_running_ratio.]
-|-- Processor.c [Skeleton version, in which you have to fill in the missing code.]
+|-- Processor.c [Implementation of the method for calculating the running ratio along with helper methods.]
 |-- Processor.h [Header file declaring the function exposed from Processor.c]
 |-- README.txt [This file]